haka-security/haka/doc/user/rule.rst

 Single rule
 -----------

-As detailed hereater, a rule is made of a list of hooks and an evaluation function:
+As detailed herefater, a rule is made of a list of hooks and an evaluation function:

 .. lua:class:: rule